vaersaagod/seomate/README.md

 configuration.
 All the data is pulled from native Craft fields, which makes for less maintenance over time, _and keeps you in control of your data_.

-One more thing...
-SEOMate adds a super-awesome SEO preview functionality that taps into Craft's native Live Preview, which gives your clients a nice and familiar interface to preview how their content will look on Google, Facebook and Twitter.
+Additionally, SEOMate adds a super-awesome SEO/social media preview to your Control Panel.
+The SEO preview taps into Craft's native Live Preview (and/or the new Preview Targets feature, on Craft 3.2+ installs), giving your clients a nice and familiar interface for previewing how their content will appear on Google, Facebook and Twitter.

 ![Screenshot](resources/plugin_logo.png)

 ## Requirements